 2022-07-10: Oops, one more thought on a clerical consumable – energy, not gear:

-DF/DFRPG exorcisms are long & (presumably) arduous, but in play, not actually tiring at all.
+DF/DFRPG exorcisms are long and (presumably) arduous, but in play, not actually tiring at all.

 Would it make sense to allow a bonus for blowing FP/Energy Reserves (even HP)?